bokkypoobah/InvestFeedCrowdsaleAudit/README.md

 * The `preallocate(...)` function can only be used to allocate round token amounts and not fractional token amounts.
 E.g. 10 instead of 10.123456789000000000

+* If `CrowdsaleToken.(UpgradeableToken).setUpgradeMaster(...)` is called with an invalid new upgrade master, upgrades can be prevented forever

 <br />

 <hr />